Seed-to-Seed: Unpaired Image Translation in Diffusion Seed Space: Experiments

 \subsection{Baselines}

-We compare our performance on Day-to-Night translation over the \emph{BDD100k} dataset to various GAN-based image translation methods: CycleGAN \cite{zhu2017unpaired}, MUNIT \cite{huang2018multimodal}, TSIT \cite{jiang2020tsit} and AU-GAN \cite{kwak2021adverse} and CycleGAN-Turbo \cite{parmar2024one}.
-For AU-GAN and CycleGAN-Turbo, we used the day2night checkpoints provided by the authors.
-We trained CycleGAN, MUNIT, and TSIT models over the \emph{BDD100k} dataset using their publicly available code with default hyperparameters for up to 100 epochs and chose the best checkpoints.
+We compare our Day-to-Night translation on \emph{BDD100k} against GAN-based methods (CycleGAN \cite{zhu2017unpaired}, MUNIT \cite{huang2018multimodal}, TSIT \cite{jiang2020tsit}, AU-GAN \cite{kwak2021adverse}, and CycleGAN-Turbo \cite{parmar2024one}), using the provided day2night checkpoints for AU-GAN and CycleGAN-Turbo.
+We trained the other models for 100 epochs using the provided public code with default hyperparameters, and selected the best checkpoints.

-In addition to GAN-based methods, we also compare our performance to several diffusion-based image editing methods, including SDEdit \cite{meng2021sdedit} with different strength parameters ($0.5$, $0.7$, $0.9$) and Plug-and-Play (PnP) \cite{tumanyan2023plug}.
-We also compare our results to ControlNet \cite{zhang2023adding}, applicable to image synthesis using a combination of textual and spatial conditions.
-To ensure a fair comparison, we utilize our fine-tuned U-net for the zero-shot diffusion-based methods (SDEdit and PnP) and for ControlNet, when working with the automotive datasets.
-For all diffusion-based methods, we use the default settings of 50 timesteps and CFG-scale $\omega = 7.5$ for the \ddim{sampling} process.
+As mentioned in \Cref{sec:RelatedWork}, while state-of-the-art image editing techniques deliver outstanding results for object-level edits or relatively straightforward images, they often fail when applied to global edits of complex scenes.
+Diffusion-based methods, in particular, struggle to balance high fidelity to the source image with achieving the desired modifications in such challenging scenarios.
+Qualitative examples of these limitations are provided in the supplementary material.
+For our comparisons, we selected diffusion-based baselines with global-constraints, which are more suitable for global edits (as discussed in \Cref{sec:RelatedWork}).
+Specifically, we quantitatively evaluate our performance against SDEdit \cite{meng2021sdedit} with varying strength parameters ($0.5$, $0.7$, $0.9$) and Plug-and-Play (PnP) \cite{tumanyan2023plug}.
+We also include comparisons to a pure ControlNet \cite{zhang2023adding}, which is designed for image synthesis using a combination of textual and spatial conditions.
+To ensure a fair comparison, we utilize our fine-tuned U-Net for zero-shot diffusion-based methods (SDEdit and PnP) as well as ControlNet when working with the automotive datasets.
+For all these methods, we use the default settings of 50 timesteps and CFG-scale $\omega = 7.5$ during inference.